 - What if I want to change my room assignment or switch roommates after the halls open?

-If you want to move due to a roommate conflict, please talk to your Resident Assistant.
-Your RA can assist with roommate conflict resolutions and make roommate agreements.
-If the conflict is not resolved, then residents should talk with the Neighborhood Coordinator about changing rooms.
+After the halls open, if you would like to move to another space, you can fill out the Current Student Room Move Request Form and speak to your Neighborhood Coordinator or Community Director about where you would like to move.
+If you want to move due to a roommate conflict, please talk to your Resident Assistant/Community Assistant.
+Your RA/CA can assist with roommate conflict resolutions and make roommate agreements.
+If the conflict is not resolved, then residents should talk with the Neighborhood Coordinator or Community Director about changing rooms.
 We try to work with students to make the most amicable situation possible.
 Because of space availability, we sometimes are not able to make the requested changes immediately.

 - I didn't ask to be assigned to a special interest floor.
 Why am I?